akiranr/front-end-challenges/countries-search/index.md

-# Search box to filter countries
+# Search box to search for and display country details

 ## Key points